Ccolombe12/Ccolombe12.github.io/_pages/teaching.md

 I host a weekly problem solving seminar at UT Austin!
 We work on competition-math style problems and things you might encounter in a quantitative finance interview.
 If you are interested in attending or want to know more, feel free to reach out!

-Here are the problems from each of the seminars we have had so far:
+Here are the problems from each of the seminars we have had so far.
+You may see the solutions to some of these as blog posts.
 ## Previous Seminars:

 <p> <a href="/assets/pdf/Seminar1.pdf">Seminar 1: Pilot</a>.</p>